mlcommons/medperf/docs/mlcubes/mlcube_data.md

 #### Parameters

 Your preprocessing logic might depend on certain parameters (e.g., which labels are accepted).
 It is generally better to pass such parameters when running the MLCube, rather than hardcoding them.
-This can be done by having a `parameters.yaml` file as input to the MLCube.
-This file will be available to the previously described commands (if you declare it in the `inputs` dicti of a specific command).
-You can parse this file in the `mlcube.py` file and pass its contents to your code.
+This can be done via a `parameters.yaml` file  that is passed to the MLCube.
+This file will be available to the previously described commands (if you declare it in the `inputs` dict of a specific command).
+You can parse this file in the `mlcube.py` file and pass its contents to your logic.

 This file should be placed in the `mlcube/workspace` folder.